Jialehuang-nb/Z-CER/README.md

 Then, run `python Label_processing.py`

 Next, prepare a `abaw.csv` file in the root directory.
-The header of the file is [img_name,label], img_name means the frame id in the competition dataset, label means the fake label given by the model.
+The header of the file is [img_name,label].
+Here, "img_name" means the frame id in the competition dataset, "label" means the fake label given by the model.
 # CNNs train
 `python vote.py`